GenslerAppsPod/javascript-katas/public/jquery/lab1/README.md

  To create a new tool you cd to the project directory and type:

-  $ grunt newtool:your–tool-name
+  $ grunt newtool:lab1-tool

- Here,
- your–tool-name: is the name of the tool you wish to give.

  A new directory will be created in the "public/tool" directory with the starter files (html, CSS and JS file).
 Additionally, skeleton qUnit files will be generated in the "tests/unit" directory.

  Now go to terminal and type:

   		$ node server.js

  Now you can go to the browser and type:

-  http://localhost:portno/ tool/your-tool-name/mobile-test.html
+  		http://localhost:portno/ tool/lab1-toolmobile-test.html
+ Here,
  portno- The port number depends on the environment you are in (development, localdev or production).
 To know the port no go to config directory there are 3 files with the environment names and get the port number inside it.